 After a student has made sufficient academic progress and meets requirements determined by the academic division, they may be assigned a faculty advisor.
-Students wanting more intensive advising services can ask to be assigned to a Student Achievement & Retention (STAR) advisor who can help students connect with additional institutional resources as needed.
+Students wanting more intensive advising services can ask to be assigned to a Retention Advisor who can help students connect with additional institutional resources as needed.